prisma/prisma/docs/faq.md

 Check out the [`specs`](https://github.com/prisma/specs) repo which contains the technical specifications for future the Prisma Framework features.
 Get involved by [creating issues](https://github.com/prisma/prisma2/issues) and [sharing feedback](./prisma2-feedback.md)!

+### How much does the Prisma Framework cost?

+The Prisma Framework is open source and using it is free of any charge!